techandpeople/techandpeople.github.io/_publications/2019_09_understanding_the_authoring.md

 # project image
 image:
-  name: 2019_interact_risa.jpg
+  name: 2019_understandingTutorials.png
-  alt-text: "risa" # provide a description for the image #a11y
+  alt-text: "Table with code frequencies in the tutorials instructions.
+Significant differences between sighted and blind people instructions.
+Sigthed people with 20% of incorrect text, and high number of references to location.
+Blind people with high number of gesture explanations and navigation cues." # provide a description for the image #a11y

 # short description of the publication
 description: We sought to understand how sighted and blind people instruct other blind users to accomplish tasks on a mobile device.
 We also studied how those instructions enabled blind people to be successful.
 Results showed that a single pass of instructions was limited.
 A set of ways in which support can be provided is discussed.